OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 In this exercise, an additional command is added to the bot to display the profile of the current user.
 This information is retrieved from the Microsoft Graph API.

 When the bot was registered, an application registration was created in the AAD tenant.
 While it is possible to update this registration, the recommended practice is to create a separate application registration to represent your code.
 This new application must have permission to read the current user profile information.
 The application registered in Exercise 1 has this permission granted already.
-In this exercise, that application is reference using AzureAppId and AzureTenantID.
+In this exercise, that application is referenced using AzureAppId and AzureTenantID.

 ### Update the Application Registration